 Links to more sketchbook drawings:

-Sketchbooks are for anyone and can be used for thinking, and relaxing.
-Everyone like a fingerprint has a unique expression for the brain to transfer down the arm to create a visual dance of marks, a personal language.
+Sketchbooks are for anyone and can be used for thinking, much like a fingerprint, and for relaxation.
+Everyone, like a fingerprint, has a unique expression that allows the brain to transfer information down the arm, creating a visual dance of marks —a personal language.

 Art Deco: 1930 Henry Poor Ceramic Plate